 The RCM is a world-leading music conservatoire, offering first-rate teaching with professors of international reputation, unrivalled performance opportunities and a vibrant creative environment.
 Ranked 2nd in the world for performing arts in the 2018 QS University Rankings, our alumni include Ralph Vaughan Williams, Benjamin Britten, Dame Joan Sutherland, Sir Thomas Allen & Alfie Boe.
 The RCM's influence on the development of music over the last 135 years has been immense.

 Read more about the Charity running this project.

 Lily Harriss, Director Of Development & Alumni Engagement

-Alice is responsible for administering the RCM scholarships programme, increasing scholarship income and developing relationships with donors.
+Jess is responsible for administering the RCM scholarships programme, increasing scholarship income and developing relationships with supporters.

-Louise leads the regular giving team at the RCM, comprising of scholarships, membership schemes, regular giving, alumni relations & legacies.
+Emma leads the Supporter Engagement team at the RCM, which comprises scholarships, membership schemes, regular giving, alumni relations & legacies.

 Never in my wildest dreams did I imagine studying at the RCM and living in London would be possible.
 I have grown drastically both musically and personally in a very short period.
 Being here has and will keep touching my life forever...